 - Pumpkin Earthquake Cake

-This Pumpkin Cake is full of spice, incredibly moist and topped with a luscious cream cheese frosting.
+These Pumpkin Bars are full of spice, incredibly moist and topped with a luscious cream cheese frosting.

 - 4 eggs